Your Cart is Currently Empty

 The absence of wrinkles, no blemishes or an appearance that is “too perfect” are good clues the bag is made from fake leather.

 Press into the leather.
 Does it wrinkle and crease like your skin?
 Can you see any pores?
-Remember, leather is tanned skin from the animal.
+Remember, leather is tanned and finished skin from the animal.

 Heavily coated leather may not react the same way as more natural finishes, so this test depends upon the leather coating or finish.